Akin81/CAR-SPECIFICATIONS-AND-ANALYSIS-IN-PYTHON/README.md

 INSIGHTS
 the dataset reveal the following facts:
-a) the value count indicate that Toyota have the highest demand acrros the Europe and Asia, followed by
+a) The value count indicate that Toyota have the highest demand acrros the Europe and Asia.
+Chvrolet and Mercedes benz occupies the second and third position.
+Lastly, this analysis shows that Toyota continues to dominate the car sales and demand across Asia and Europe